Ashwagandha: benefits, dosage, contraindications

 Does Ashwagandha supplementation have a beneficial effect on the management of anxiety and stress?
 A systematic review and meta-analysis of randomized controlled trials

-Clinician guidelines for the treatment of psychiatric disorders with nutraceuticals and phytoceuticals: The World Federation of Societies of Biological Psychiatry (WFSBP) and Canadian Network for Mood and Anxiety Treatments (CANMAT) Taskforce
+Clinician guidelines for the treatment of psychiatric disorders with nutraceuticals and phytoceuticals: the World Federation of Societies of Biological Psychiatry (WFSBP) and Canadian Network for Mood and Anxiety Treatments (CANMAT) Taskforce

-Efficacy of Withania somnifera supplementation on adult's cognition and mood
+Efficacy of Withania somnifera supplementation on adults' cognition and mood

-Male Fertility Issues ✪✪✪✪✪
+Male fertility disorders ✪✪✪✪✪

 Posologie

-Efficacy and safety of ashwagandha (Withania somnifera) root extract in improving sexual function in women: a pilot study.
+Efficacy and safety of ashwagandha (withania somnifera) root extract in improving sexual function in women: a pilot study.

 Efficacy of Withania somnifera on seminal plasma metabolites of infertile males: a proton NMR study at 800 MHz